Second floor area

 7 Embracing Manchester, Man in a Blue Top acrylic on board8x6”

 8 Embracing Manchester, Young Woman in a Wheelchair acrylic on board6x8”Two of the small panels painted in response to the action of Bako, the young man who stood blindfolded in Saint Ann’s Square and whose action has been an inspiration to so many.
-Thirty-six of these panels may be seen in the Connect Room on first floor.
+Thirty-six of these panels may be seen in the Connect Room on the first floor.

 9 Women Embracing oil on board24x24”A painting of two women comforting each other which developed from one of my daily paintings based on news media imagery.